End-to-end switchless architecture for fault-tolerant photonic quantum computing

-The outputs of the previously described PhANTM simulations are used as input to an adaptive breeding simulation.
+To quantitatively model the adaptive breeding step, the outputs of the previously described PhANTM simulations are used as input to an adaptive breeding simulation.
 A Monte Carlo approach is used to obtain statistics about the sensor states obtained from adaptive breeding, with 1000 samples drawn from a set of input cats that were produced with an array of settings for starting cluster squeezing and the number of photon subtraction attempts.
 The simulation makes use of Qutip~\cite{JOHANSSON20131234} for density matrix calculations and Strawberry Fields~\cite{killoranStrawberryFieldsSoftware2019} for homodyne detection simulation.
 The average sensor state squeezing along with their standard deviations are shown alongside FT threshold simulations in Sec.~\ref{thresh_sim}.

-\section{Generation of magic States}
+\section{Generation of Magic States}